idewaputuwiprah/SuitMedia/README.md

 # NOTE
-Please don't forget to fill the guest table in the database first
+Import Test.db to your SQLite database first